agiliq/building-multi-tenant-applications-with-django/source/shared-database-isolated-schema.rst

                     super(Command, self).handle(*args, **options)

-To understand what we are doing here, you need to know a few postgres queries.
+To understand what we are doing here, you need to know a few Postgres queries.

 - :code:`CREATE SCHEMA IF NOT EXISTS potter` creates a new schema named potter.
 - :code:`SET search_path to potter` set the connection to use the given schema.